 The top two teams in each group progress to the quarter-finals, now played on consecutive days from 21 to 24 July, respectively at Brighton & Hove, Brentford, Wigan & Leigh and Rotherham.
 The first semi-final is on 27 July in Sheffield, with Milton Keynes staging the other the next day.
 The trophy will be lifted at Wembley, where more than 80,000 fans watched the 2012 Olympic women's football gold-medal match, the European record for a female international.

-Kick-off times and draw details will be announced at a later date.
+The draw will be held in England on 6 November.
+Kick-off times will be announced at a later date.

 Brighton & Hove (Brighton & Hove Community Stadium)

 London (Brentford Community Stadium & Wembley Stadium – final only)